We are delighted to organise a meeting on logics and graph neural networks (GNNs) in Queen Mary University of London.

 - Computational complexity of GNN architectures

-The aim of this meeting is to bring together international experts in this growing, but still relatively young, area to discuss recent results, ongoing work, and future directions.
+The aim of this meeting is to bring together researchers from this growing, but still relatively young, area to discuss recent results, ongoing work, and future directions.

 Venue